Brass Instruments That Don't Exist (But Should)

 Endangered Instruments

-This category is for instruments that do exist, and you can even order them in some cases, but they are FAR too rare - often nearly impossible to find.
+This category is for instruments that do exist, and you can even order them in some cases, but they are FAR too rare - often nearly impossible to find and/or prohibitively expensive.
 These are instruments that I would like to see someone step up and make more widely available.
 I think rare, odd instruments like these are the perfect specimens for Jinbao/Wessex/etc. to take on.
 They’ll be playable enough, but also affordable enough that many players can try them out, and maybe get a boutique maker to make them a better one if they like it enough.
 If you start with the ultra-expensive handmade custom horns, nobody will ever buy one and the market won’t materialize.
 But if you start cheap, it just might.
+Certainly, these instruments would make more sense and have more merit than some of the odd instruments Jinbao has chosen to clone.

 • Soprano flugelhorn (they are always in Eb, but I would love one in F as well)